College Course Credit

 Credit for Select National Examinations and Diplomas

-The equivalent of one year of Barnard credit is normally granted for students who complete the French Baccalaureate, the German Arbitur or the Italian Maturità.
+Students who complete the French Baccalaureate, the German Arbitur or the Italian Maturità may be awarded up to 16 credits.
 We may grant similar credit for the Israeli Bagrut.
 Each GCE A-level or A2-level grade is individually evaluated for college credit.
 No credit is given for O-level or AS-level examinations.
 Credit is granted when a student enters Barnard.
 Credit for other national exams or diplomas will be evaluated for college credit on a case-by-case basis.